 Because working for a wonderful independent publishing house that I totally believed in, and seeing how uneven the playing field was for them, made me want to change things.

 Faber is one of the last great independent British publishing houses, with an amazing history.
 It's doing brilliant work, both celebrating phenomenal authors (from Plath and Eliot to Heaney and Lorrie Moore) and supporting extraordinary new writing.
 Even though it was doing a brilliant job, I felt like it could have done so much more if it weren't for the really sad dynamics of big business.

 The invention of online bookselling has offered a whole new adventure, but the dominance of big retailers with disproportionate control, who are held to little account, seems to me to be doing a lot of harm to an industry (and a small company) that is trying to help bring the best writing to readers by publishing intelligently, beautifully and thoughtfully.

-So, I thought about how I wanted these big businesses to behave differently, and came to the conclusion that I had to try to be part of making that change happen.
+So, I thought about how I wanted big businesses to behave differently, and knew I had to be part of making that change happen.

 When was the moment you decided to make the change?